GPegel/wallpapers/README.md

 # wallpapers
-Some cool wallpapers for Ubuntu 14.04 in Full HD quality.
+Some cool super hero wallpapers for Ubuntu 14.04 in Full HD quality.

 Step 1:
 Change the '/home/user/' path in "trusty.xml" to your own user directory